helgridly/love/_pages/cat.md

 permalink: /cat/
 ---

-Yes, I have a page about my cat.
-Of course I do!
-Look at him!
+Everyone's cat is, subjectively, the best cat.
+This is as it should be and I don't want to argue with anyone about it.

 <img src="{{site.baseurl}}/images/pasha/hiding.jpeg" width="100%">

-Everyone's cat is, subjectively, the best cat.
-This is how it should be and I don't want to argue with anyone about it.

-It is also true that _objectively_, Pasha is at least in the top 10% of cats.
-Easily.
+It is _also_ true that objectively, Pasha is easily in the top 10% of cats.

 ### Finding Pasha

 I got Pasha in early 2022 because I'd spent time watching [Rachel and Jun](https://www.youtube.com/watch?v=IETeb-Mw-28) on YouTube and wanted a long-haired ginger and white cat like Haku.

 Pasha was the only such cat within 200 miles of me on Petfinder.
 The shelter named him Tummy and did not think he was a lap cat.

-They were wrong.
+They were wrong!

 He's clingy in the mornings so sometimes I carry him around in a sling:

 <div class="flex-container">
   <img src="{{site.baseurl}}/images/pasha/lap.jpeg">